Klipper3d/klipper/docs/Kinematics.md

 The "smoothing" is implemented using a weighted average of the extruder position over a small time period (as specified by the `pressure_advance_smooth_time` config parameter).
-This averaging can span multiple g-code moves.
+This averaging can span multiple G-Code moves.
 Note how the extruder motor will start moving prior to the nominal start of the first extrusion move and will continue to move after the nominal end of the last extrusion move.